 SITE PLAN APPLICATION REQUIREMENTS Item Description Site Plan Narrative 1.
 The date, north arrow, and scale.
-Scale shall be as follows: < 3 acres: One (1) inch = fifty (50) feet √ 3 acres: One (1) inch = one hundred (100) feet - 2.
-The boundary lines of the property, to include all dimensions, gross and net 1 acreage, and legal description. √ 3.
-The location and width of all abutting rights-of-way. $\sqrt{}$ 4.
+Scale shall be as follows: < 3 acres: One (1) inch = fifty (50) feet > 3 acres: One (1) inch = one hundred (100) feet √ 2.
+The boundary lines of the property, to include all dimensions, gross and net acreage, and legal description.
+1 3.
+The location and width of all abutting rights-of-way. √ 4.
 The existing zoning district in which the site is located and the zoning of adjacent parcels.
-In the case of a request for a zoning change, the classification √ of the proposed new district must be shown.
-5. The location of all existing and proposed structures and uses on the site, including proposed drives, walkways, signs, exterior lighting, parking (showing , the dimensions of a typical parking area), loading and unloading areas, √ common use areas and recreational areas and facilities.
-6. Description of all existing and proposed structures referenced in item 5. √ 7.
-The location and identification of all existing structures within a two hundred , (200) foot radius of the site. √ 8.
-The location and description of the environmental characteristics of the site prior to development such as topography, soils, vegetative cover, mature 1 , specimen trees, drainage, streams, wetlands, shorelands, or any other unusual √ l v environmental features.
-9. Natural features that will be retained, removed, and/or modified including vegetation, hillsides, drainage, streams, wetlands, shorelands, and wildlife \checkmark habitat.
-10. The description of the areas to be changed shall include their effect on the site and adjacent properties.
-An aerial photo may be used to delineate areas of √ change. ļ 11.
-A landscaping plan with all existing and proposed landscaping, walls and/or J fences. • 12.
-A grading plan showing the topography of the existing and finished site, , including ground floor elevations, shown by contours or spot elevations. $\sqrt{}$ 12 Contours shall be shown at height intervals of two (2) feet or less.
-13. A stormwater management plan showing all existing above and below grade , , drainage facilities, and proposed plans incorporating low impact development $\sqrt{}$ √ 1.4 water quality technologies and other best management practices.
+In the case of a request for a zoning change, the classification of the proposed new district must be shown.
+J 5.
+The location of all existing and proposed structures and uses on the site, including proposed drives, walkways, signs, exterior lighting, parking (showing the dimensions of a typical parking area), loading and unloading areas, common use areas and recreational areas and facilities. √ 6.
+The location and identification of all existing structures within a two hundred (200) foot radius of the site.
+1 7.
+Natural features that will be retained, removed, and/or modified including vegetation, hillsides, drainage, streams, wetlands, shorelands, and wildlife habitat.
+1 8.
+A landscaping plan with all existing and proposed landscaping, walls and/or fences.
+1 9.
+A grading plan showing the topography of the existing and finished site, including ground floor elevations, shown by contours or spot elevations.
+Contours shall be shown at height intervals of two (2) feet or less.
+V 10.
 Location, type and size of all above and below grade utilities.
-1 14.
-15. √ 15.
-Type, direction, and intensity of outside lighting shown on a photometric plan √ 16. in compliance with exterior lighting standards.
+1 11.
+Type, direction, and intensity of outside lighting shown on a photometric plan in compliance with exterior lighting standards.
+V 12.
 Location of any cross access management easements, if required.
-1 17.
-Location of any cross access management easements, it required.
-Location of pedestrian and non-motorized facilities, if required.
-1 18.
-An indication of how the proposed use conforms to existing and potential √ 10. development patterns and any adverse effects. \checkmark 19.
-The method to be used to control any increase in effluent discharge to the air ١٥. or any increase in noise level emanating from the site.
-Consideration of any nuisance that would be created within the site or external to the site whether √ by reason of dust, noise, fumes, vibration, smoke or lights.
-20. Plans to control soil erosion and sedimentation, including during construction. ./ ./ 21.
-The method to be used to serve the development with water.
-V 1 22.
-The method to be used for sewage treatment. ,/ 23.
-The number of units proposed, by type, including a typical floor plan for each , , v unit, dimensions, and area in square feet. $\sqrt{}$ 24.
-Elevations for all building facades.
-J 25.
-The number of people to be housed, employed, visitors or patrons, anticipated ٧ , vehicular and pedestrian traffic counts, and hours of operation. √ 26.
-Phasing of the project, including ultimate development proposals.
-J •
+1 13.
+Location of pedestrian and non-motorized facilities, if required. √ 14.
+An indication of how the proposed use conforms to existing and potential development patterns and any adverse effects.
+1 15.
+The number of units proposed, by type, including a typical floor plan for each unit, dimensions, and area in square feet.
+1 16.
+Elevations for all building facades. √ 17.
+Phasing of the project, including ultimate development proposals. √ 18.
+Sealed/stamped drawings from a licensed architect, engineer, or landscaped architect.
+J